-- 6.1 With the assistance of my Claims Manager, reinsurance claims were formulated with supporting documents and presented to the relevant reinsurers.
+- Reinsurance claims were formulated with supporting documents and presented to the relevant reinsurers.
 The Company had a limited reinsurance program in place other than with the associated company Lemma Ukraine referred to below.
-Reinsurance recoveries amount to $f{125,579}$ and it is considered that no further recoveries will be achieved. - 6.2 Lemma Ukraine, the associated company which provided the Company's reinsurance for the years 2008-2010, disputed that solicitor's professional indemnity insurance written by the Company in England and Wales in 2009-2010 and 2010-2011 was covered by its contracts of reinsurance.
+Reinsurance recoveries amount to £125,579 and it is considered that no further recoveries will be achieved. - 6.2 Lemma Ukraine, the associated company which provided the Company's reinsurance for the years 2008-2010, disputed that solicitor's professional indemnity insurance written by the Company in England and Wales in 2009-2010 and 2010-2011 was covered by its contracts of reinsurance.
 Lemma Ukraine is itself in liquidation and no recovery of reinsurance amounts is possible.